afif1400/compose-boilerplate/README.md

  You can also run this application on an **Elastic Beanstalk** multicontainer docker environment, served from github or from the source code, with CI using tracis CI.

+## Production
+In production replave my Docker Hub ID which is afif1400 with your Docker Hub ID, SO that the images can be pushed to your repository and also fetched from.